Click Profile Setup tab to enter Profile Setup mode.

 - Battery Details: Information about the battery that will be used.

-- Battery Type – This is the battery chemistry and is usually marked on the battery
+- Battery Type – This is the battery chemistry and is usually marked on the battery.
+Select from: NiCd, NiMH, SLA,, LiIon, LiPo.
+For other possible battery types choose one with the same charge methodology.

 - No of Cells – No of cells in series.
 NiMH-Rated V/1.2, NiCd-Rated V/1.2, SLA-Rated V/2, LiIon-Rated V/3.7, Primary-Rated V/1.5V